kristian-lange/net-glimpse/README.md

 ### Visualization Configuration

-Many parameters of the visualizations (e.g. edge colors, node size, node repulsion, cleaning interval, blacklists for IP and MAC addresses) can be changed in [`./config/glimpse.conf`](https://github.com/kristian-lange/net-glimpse/blob/master/conf/glimpse.conf).
-Have a look - they have comments.
+Many parameters of the visualizations can be changed, e.g.

+* Edge colors and annotation
+* Node size and node repulsion
+* Cleaning interval and max age of nodes
+* Blacklist and whitelist for IP and MAC addresses

+The configuration file is in [`./config/glimpse.conf`](https://github.com/kristian-lange/net-glimpse/blob/master/conf/glimpse.conf).
+More details are in the comments in the config file.

 ![screenshot](docs/screenshot2.png)